Ancient South Arabian script: Properties

+Difference from the Arabic script

+The Musnad script differs from the Arabic script, which most linguists believe developed from the Nabataean script in the fourth century AD, which in turn developed from the Aramaic script.
+The languages of the Southern Musnad script also differ greatly from the Northern Arabic language in terms of script, lexicon, grammar, styles, and perhaps sounds, and the letters of the script increase.
+The Musnad is derived from Arabic with an extra sibilant letter (some call it sāmikh) or the third sīn.

 Letters

-Numbers
+Numerals

 Six signs are used for numbers:

 The sign for 50 was evidently created by removing the lower triangle from the sign for 100.
 The sign for 1 doubles as a word separator.
 The other four signs double as both letters and numbers.
 Each of these four signs is the first letter of the name of the corresponding numeral.